SiddalingappaManasa/Weather-the-AM-way/README.md

-# Weather-the-AM-way
- Weather Forecasting ML Model with Interactive Supaboard Dashboard Predicts weather conditions using machine learning algorithms, featuring an interactive Supaboard dashboard for real-time visualization.
  # 🌤️ Weather: The AM Way

 A weather forecasting machine learning model with an interactive Supaboard dashboard.
 It predicts weather conditions using ML algorithms and displays real-time data insights like temperature, humidity, wind speed, and more.